darkeclipz/recipes/salmon toast with crème fraîche dille and capers spread.md

 ## Steps

 1. Mix the crème fraîche with dille, capers and black pepper.
-2. Toast a the bread and let it cool.
+2. Toast the bread and let it cool.
 3. Spread a layer of the crème fraîche on the bread.
 4. Add the smoked salmon, thinly sliced red onion, chopped dille and black pepper.